mmbman/Katagiri/1984-04-27-Awakening-of-Faith-Talk-6.md

 For instance, if you think Europe, it’s already [actual].
 Imaginary, whatever you say – imaginary.
 But if you don’t think it, Europe is there, and also it is in your thoughts, still related in your thoughts – but it’s very quiet.

 So the whole world exists like that.
-That’s why Dogen Zenji says, “When all things become buddha-dharma, then there are human beings, buddhas, enlightenment, delusions, and all sentient beings exist.”
-[That’s] the first sentence Dogen Zenji says in the *Genjokoan*.
+That’s why Dōgen Zenji says, “When all things become buddha-dharma, then there are human beings, buddhas, enlightenment, delusions, and all sentient beings exist.”
+[That’s] the first sentence Dōgen Zenji says in the *Genjokoan*.

 That is completely [the] whole world is belonging to your life.
 And then at that time, it is called *all sentient beings*.
 That is your world.